2020/21 Professional Mentors

 Our professional mentors for the 2020/21 season will be announced throughout the summer and fall.

-For the 2019/20 season we have brought in professional mentors from around Alberta to assist our participants during the 1st Annual Tree House One-Act Festival.
-The mentors will guide, assist, advice, and teach our designers, directors, and stage managers as they work on the one-act plays.
-Here are the mentors that are working with us for this season.
+For the 2019/20 season we brought in professional mentors from around Alberta to assist our participants during the 1st Annual Tree House One-Act Festival.
+The mentors guided, assisted, advised, and taught our designers, directors, and stage managers as they worked on their one-act plays.
+Here are the mentors that worked with us during the 2019/20 season.

 Set Design Mentor